 Beware of emails or websites and all such offers promising cures or vaccines.
 During a crisis, scammers are more prevalent than ever, preying on your fears and targeting those desperate for a solution.
-Unfortunately, there are currently no cures or vaccines to treat COVID-19.
-The Food and Drug Administration (FDA) has warned that fake treatments may harm COVID-19 patients directly or cause critical delays in their diagnosis and treatment.2
+Unlike the products approved or authorized by the Food and Drug Administration (FDA), fraudulent products that claim to cure, treat, or prevent COVID-19 haven’t been evaluated by the agency for safety and effectiveness and might be dangerous to you and your family.2 The FDA has warned that fake treatments may harm COVID-19 patients directly or cause critical delays in their diagnosis and treatment.2

 Beware of fraud and price-gouging.
 As the coronavirus pandemic spreads across the country, fear and desperation are creating opportunity for bad actors.
 Untrustworthy vendors are selling both testing and personal protection equipment (masks, gloves, etc.) at extreme prices (with mark-ups as high as 700%)3.
 In some cases, perpetrators are offering tests and testing equipment that is neither official nor effective.
 The Justice Department recently cited 3600 complaints, including fraudulent charity drives, fake websites purporting to be governmental, and even legitimate websites that deliver malware to users.4